malikfm/MongoSpark/README.md

 # MongoSpark
-Insert JSON data and query to/from MongoDB using Java and Spark.
+This program illustrates how to insert JSON data to MongoDB and query from MongoDB using Java and Spark.

 <br />
 <br />